Walking in the Steps of ‘Greatness’

 Being a student of Dux’s, well, from a distance at least, it’s easy to admire the man and how his secret life inspired a movie such as ‘Bloodsport’.
 What’s even funnier is how he’s the only one that can verify his story, since others have been pressured into recanting the stories they told concerning his life, and there are few if any others left that can provide the details that people want.
 Dux has gone on to tell his story to his students over the years, and it’s been my goal for a while now to retrace his steps.
 I did attempt to contact Mr. Dux, but to this day I haven’t received any reply, so it appeared that I was on my own.

-All I really had to go on was the movie and the words of Dux, which were so heavily disputed that it was a wonder the man even showed his face anymore.
+All I really had to go on was the movie and the words of the real frank dux, which were so heavily disputed that it was a wonder the man even showed his face anymore.
 Still, reaching out to him didn’t provide any further clues, so I headed for the place that was named as his first entry into the ultra-secretive contest known as the Kumite.
 Yes, I know, Kumite is a common word for a style of karate, but according to Dux, it was also one of the most clandestine and well-respected fighting tournaments in the world, as they selected only the best to come and test their skills against one another in a single-elimination tournament that lasted for days.

 The Trip Begins